pytest-dev/pytest/doc/en/fixture.rst

     @pytest.fixture(scope="module")
     def smtp(request):
         smtp = smtplib.SMTP("smtp.gmail.com")
-        def fin():
-            print ("teardown smtp")
+        yield smtp  # provide the fixture value print("teardown smtp")
         smtp.close()
-        request.addfinalizer(fin)
-        return smtp  # provide the fixture value

-The ``fin`` function will execute when the last test using the fixture in the module has finished execution.
+The ``print`` and ``smtp.close()`` statements will execute when the last test using the fixture in the module has finished execution, regardless of the exception status of the tests.

 Let's execute it::